JuliaLang/julia/doc/src/manual/environment-variables.md

     - t  (tebibytes)
     - %  (percentage of physical memory)

+which are not case sensitive.
+For example, `JULIA_HEAP_SIZE_HINT=1G` would provide a 1 GB heap size hint to the garbage collector.

 ## REPL formatting

 Environment variables that determine how REPL output should be formatted at the